MBadriNarayanan/CS544/p5/README.md

 code.
 This will help you determine how to write your lambda (which will take a `Row` and return a boolean).

-Use the some format as previous projects for all your notebook answers (last line of a cell contains an expression giving the answer, and the cell starts with a "#q1" comment, or similar).
+Use the same format as previous projects for all your notebook answers (last line of a cell contains an expression giving the answer, and the cell starts with a "#q1" comment, or similar).